 Stage 1: Initialize

 Call AvatarSDK.initialize(appId, configuration) once when your app starts.
-This sets process-level configuration such as App ID, environment, audio format, driving mode, and log level.
+This sets process-level configuration such as App ID, region, audio format, driving mode, and log level.

 AvatarKit must be initialized before you load an Avatar or create a view.